Emergence of Rich Dissipative Phases in the Anisotropic Quantum Rabi Model Driven by the $\mathbf{A}^{2}$ Term: steady-state phase diagram

 The region enclosed between the $\tilde{g}_{c}^{b}$ curve and the $\tilde{g}_{c}^{\pm}$ curves corresponds to a new phase, termed the SRP+NP phase, which will be analyzed in the next subsection.
 For $\kappa \neq 0$, an isolated SRP+NP region—bounded only by the $\tilde{g}_{c}^{b}$ curve—also emerges, as shown in \hyperref[fig:phase_diagram]{(b)}.
 Such an isolated region can also appear in the regimes of large $\tilde{g}$ and $\tau$ in \hyperref[fig:phase_diagram]{(c)} (though it lies outside the range displayed in this figure), due to the two solutions of $\tilde{g}_{c}^{b}$ in Eq. \eqref{gcb}.
 In contrast to the case without the $\mathbf{A}^{2}$ term in \hyperref[fig:phase_diagram]{(a)}, where the phase diagram is symmetric in $\tau$, the inclusion of the $\mathbf{A}^{2}$ term breaks this symmetry and results in an asymmetric phase structure.

-Importantly, as shown in Fig.~\ref{fig:phase_diagram}(b) and \hyperref[fig:phase_diagram]{(c)} for $\kappa \geqslant 1$, no superradiant phase transition occurs along the line $\tau = 1$.
-This confirms that the no-go theorem remains robust even in the open QRM.
+Importantly, as shown in Fig.~\ref{fig:phase_diagram}(b) and \hyperref[fig:phase_diagram]{(c)} for $\kappa \geqslant 1$, no superradiant phase transition occurs along the line $\tau = 1$. {In this sense, the "no-go theorem" established for closed systems~\cite{A2original,keeling2007jpb} extends to the open quantum Rabi model as well.
 Nevertheless, when $\tau \neq 1$, the superradiant phase transition does take place.
-Crucially, this anisotropy enables the system to overcome the no-go theorem.
+Crucially, this anisotropy enables the system to bypass the limitation.}

 Tricritical points, marked by red circles, arise from the intersection of the NP, SP, and SRP+NP phases.
 Each such point corresponds to the crossing of the $\tilde{g}_{c}^{b}$ curve and one branch of the $\tilde{g}_{c}^{\pm}$ transition lines.
 Notably, once the $\mathbf{A}^{2}$ term is present, this tricritical point no longer coincides with the intersection point $\tilde{g}_{c0}$ (green pentagram) of the $\tilde{g}_{c}^{\pm}$ lines, as illustrated in the insets of Fig.~\ref{fig:phase_diagram} (b) and \hyperref[fig:phase_diagram]{(c)}.